“What are branding strategies? Is that like marketing?” Tom asked.

 If someone isn’t ready to buy from you now, that doesn’t mean they won’t ever buy from you.
 Brand awareness campaigns keep you in front of prospects.
 When they finally are ready, you will be the first one they think of.

-Branding isn’t limited to a person or a company.
-In fact, some products are so well branded that their name represents an entire category.
+A brand can be more than a person or a company.
+Some products have such a powerful brand that their name represents an entire category.

 If people are more aware of your product than your business, consider branding it first.
 But I would not recommend doing this without planning.
 The decision will depend on your long-term objectives.